mfaani/mfaani/content/posts/whats-the-difference-between-unowned-and-weak-references.md

 ```

 - **Call site:** Unlike _weak_ references, it's not mandatory for _unowned_ references to be an **optional**.
 This makes the call site cleaner i.e. you don’t have to do the optional unwrapping dance.

+## Similarities
+- Both don't keep a strong hold on the instance it refers to.

 ### Don't
 Use `unowned` for async/network operations.
 Because the object may become `nil` and then accessing it would crash!